 A stiff or dry sourdough starter has a lower hydration level, resulting in a firm and less sticky texture compared to wet starters.
 It typically resembles a dough-like consistency, making it easier to work with and maintain.

-Step 5: Place the jar in a warm spot (around 70°F to 75°F or 21°C to 24°C) and allow it to ferment for 24 hours.
+Step 5: Place the jar or pyrex container with a lid in a warm spot (around 70°F to 75°F or 21°C to 24°C) and allow it to ferment for 24 hours.
+Note: it will NOT bubble up like your traditional wet-starters.
+BAM, you just made a simpler, easier Sourdough Starter!

 Resilient and Travel-Friendly – Great for bakers who don’t bake every day or who want to take their starter on the go.
+I took ours to a cabin last summer to bake with!

 Less Maintenance – Unlike a wet starter that requires frequent feeding, a dry starter can go weeks or even months without attention.